 If you’re looking for a controller that you can take on the go, look no further than the MOGA Hero Power.
 MOGA has made all sorts of game controllers for smartphones for years now, and out of that experience is the perfect formula — the MOGA Hero Power.

 This one has a clip to keep your iPhone in place while you play; however, it certainly won’t fit an iPad.
 You can still connect up over Bluetooth, and use the controls as normal, though.
 However, using the iPhone with it, the Hero Power even allows you to charge your device while you play.

 Buy it now: Amazon

 As you can see, there are a lot of great FPS games for the iPhone and iPad.
-These are all awesome titles, and the competitive side to them really adds to the fun.
-That said, you can really enhance your experience by picking up one of those controllers for the iPhone or iPad as well.
+These are all impressive titles, and the competitive side to them adds to the fun.
+That said, you can enhance your experience by picking up one of those controllers for the iPhone or iPad, as well.

 Do you have a favorite FPS title or controller?
 Let us know in the comments below.